UmemotoCtrl/mdpjs/README.md

 # MarkdownParser
-A somewhat functional JavaScript Markdown parser, strong in formulas [Web Site](https://umemotoctrl.github.io/MarkdownParser/).
+A somewhat functional JavaScript Markdown parser, affinity with formulas [Web Site](https://umemotoctrl.github.io/MarkdownParser/).

 This script aims to use in Client-side and was made for Marked's alternative because Marked does not work well with math formulas.